 Using a Tarot Spread Specially Designed for the Major Arcana

 Oswald Wirth’s Major Arcana Tarot Spread

 This is a five-card-cross spread, using only the Major Arcana cards.
-Designed by Oswald Wirth, this spread was recently featured on Mary Greer’s blog.
+Designed by Oswald Wirth, this spread has been featured on Mary Greer’s blog.
 The original spread is set up as if you are facing a court of law and your ‘case’ is being decided by the judge.
 However, in an attempt to make it more practical and applicable, I have adapted this spread somewhat.
 In this form, it can be used for any type of major decision, choice or situation where you want to understand more about the pros and cons and the result or outcome.